 6. Value for money

-It’s no hidden secret that a freelancer will be more expensive than an employee by the hour, but even at this rate, you expect to save 20 to 30 percent annually with a freelancer.
-You only need to employ them for specific tasks and they also don’t charge for a lunch hour!
+It’s no hidden secret that a freelancer will often be more expensive than an employee by the hour, but even at this rate, you expect to save 20 to 30 percent annually with a freelancer.
+You only need to employ them for specific tasks and they also don’t charge for a lunch break!

-If your freelance worker is remote you also save on office space and expenses.
+As mentioned above, if your freelancer is working remotely you also save money on office space and other expenses.

-If your staff are stress out with too much work, their moral starts to drop as they become more and more bogged down with work.
+If your staff are stressed out with too much work with unattainable timescales, their morale can begin to drop as they become increasingly bogged down with work.
 While you can conduct an inquiry by researching around the root cause and bring out solutions to decrease workload, the best plausible solution would be to hire a freelancer during these times.
-A freelancer can help balance workloads for your team members keeping their spirits high.
+A freelancer can help balance workloads for your team members, naturally keeping their spirits high.

 9. Learn new software & techniques

-A freelancer will have worked in multiple agencies and often having to adapt to different work processes as a result.
-This gives them knowledge of best work practices which in turn may provide you with an insight into improved processes and trigger you to speed up your in-house team as a result.
+A freelancer will have worked in multiple agencies and often have a wealth of experience adapting to different work processes as a result.
+This gives them the knowledge of best work practices which in turn may provide you with an insight into improved processes and trigger you to speed up your in-house team’s overall performance.

 10. Fill the gap in your team

-If you require a specialist for a particular project then hiring a freelancer that is dedicated and a highly trained specialist in that sector it makes sense to hire them to ensure a high quality level of work and assistance when you need it most.
+If you require specialist assistance for a certain project, then hiring a freelancer who is dedicated and highly trained and experienced in their sector makes a lot of sense.
+This ensures a high quality level of work and assistance when you need it most.